MicrosoftDocs/fabric-docs/docs/get-started/workspaces.md

 ## System storage

 System storage is the place to manage your dataset storage in your individual or workspace account so you can keep publishing reports and datasets.
-Your own  datasets, Excel reports, and those items that someone has shared with you are included in your system storage.
+Your own datasets, Excel reports, and those items that someone has shared with you, are included in your system storage.

 In the system storage, you can view how much storage you  have used and free up the storage by deleting the items in it.

 Keep in mind that you or someone else may have reports and dashboards based on a dataset.
-If you delete the dataset, those reports and dashboards won’t work anymore.
+If you delete the dataset, those reports and dashboards don't work anymore.

 :::image type="content" source="media/workspaces/system-storage.png" alt-text="Manage your storage.":::

 ## Remove the workspace

 As an admin for a workspace, you can delete it.
-When you delete the workspace, the associated app and everything contained within it is also deleted for all group members, and the app is removed from AppSource.
+When you delete the workspace, everything contained within the workspace is deleted for all group members, and the associated app is also removed from AppSource.

 In the Workspace settings pane, select Other > Remove this workspace.